akka/akka/akka-docs/src/main/paradox/scala/project/migration-guide-2.4.x-2.5.x.md

 <a id="mig25-sharding-store"></a>
 ### Cluster Sharding state-store-mode

-Distributed Data mode is now the default `state-store-mode` for Cluster Sharding.
+Distributed Data mode, which was still experimental in 2.4.x, is now the default `state-store-mode` for Cluster Sharding.
 The persistence mode is also supported.
 Read more in the @ref:[documentation](../cluster-sharding.md#cluster-sharding-mode).

 It's important to use the same mode on all nodes in the cluster, i.e. if you perform a rolling upgrade